M-M-Coders/Phase-3-week1-code-challage-craig/README.md

 Your job is to write a function, which takes three integers a, b, and c as arguments, and returns True if exactly two of of the three integers are positive numbers (greater than zero), and False - otherwise.

 https://github.com/craigAU854/Phase-3-week1-code-challage-craig/blob/main/challenge-2-positive_check.py

+CHALLENGE 3: Consonant value
+Given a lowercase string that has alphabetic characters only and no spaces, return the highest value of consonant substrings.
+Consonants are any letters of the alphabet except "aeiou".We shall assign the following values: a = 1, b = 2, c = 3, .... z = 26.